niels-demeyer/immo-eliza-scraping-scrapegoat/README.md

 This project provides a data scraping solution using Playwright.

-Once you've installed the necessary packages, you can initiate the scraping process by running the [main.py](playwright/main.py) script.
-Use the following command to do so:
+Once you've installed the necessary packages, you can initiate the scraping process by navigating to the `playwright` directory and running the [main.py](playwright/main.py) script.
+Use the following commands to do so:

+        cd playwright
         python3 main.py

 Upon execution, the script launches 10 separate browser instances.
 Each instance is responsible for scraping data from 10 different links.
 The scraped data is then stored in a CSV file for further use.
 Please note that due to the volume of data being processed, the scraping operation might take a while to complete.
 Your patience is appreciated.